Notes on the Program

 (b.
 Oneg [near Novgorod], Russia, 1873; d.
 1943, Beverly Hills, California)

-Instrumentation: piccolo, three flutes, two oboes, two clarinets, two bassoons, four horns, three trumpets, three trombones, tuba, timpani, percussion and strings.
+Instrumentation: two flutes, two oboes, two clarinets, two bassoons, four horns, two trumpets, three trombones, tuba, timpani and strings.

 (b.
 Los Angeles, 1945)